shawn14/ai-sports-betting-system/ARCHITECTURE.md

 ## Summary

-This NFL betting system is a **serverless, blob-based prediction engine** that:
+This NFL/NBA betting system is a **serverless prediction engine** that:

-1. **Fetches** data from ESPN, The Odds API, OpenWeather, and ESPN Injuries
+1. **Fetches** data from ESPN, The Odds API, OpenWeather, and NFL.com injuries
 2. **Processes** games chronologically to maintain accurate Elo ratings
 3. **Predicts** spreads, totals, and moneylines using calibrated models
-4. **Backtests** on all historical games to validate accuracy
+4. **Backtests** on historical games to validate accuracy
 5. **Identifies** high-confidence situations (60%+ ATS scenarios)
 6. **Caches** weather, injuries, and Vegas odds to reduce API costs
-7. **Stores** everything in a single public JSON blob for instant frontend access
+7. **Stores** canonical data in Firestore with blob snapshots for instant frontend access
-8. **Updates** every 4 hours via Vercel Cron
+8. **Updates** every 2 hours via Vercel Cron
-9. **Displays** predictions with confidence indicators, weather, and injury impacts
+9. **Publishes** heartbeat blobs for cron monitoring

-The architecture prioritizes **simplicity, performance, and cost-efficiency** by eliminating database queries and using in-memory processing with blob storage as the single source of truth.
+The architecture prioritizes **reliability and speed** by keeping Firestore as the source of truth and using blob storage as a CDN-backed cache.